Alec-SE/GIS-in-Anticipatory-Humanitarian-Action/Exercise_2/README.md

 2. Classify the stunting data and adjust the coloring.
 See wiki [Classification of data- Classification of ordinal scaled data](https://gitlab.com/Alec-SE/gis-in-anticipatory-humanitarian-action/-/wikis/Classification-of-data)
 3. Chose symbology and colors for borders, roads, hospitals and airports which seems fit to you.
 See wiki [Styling panel](https://gitlab.com/Alec-SE/gis-in-anticipatory-humanitarian-action/-/wikis/Styling-panel)
 4. (Optional) Load the layer roads in QGIS.
 Classify the roads with the column "highway".
 Chose which roads and path you want to visualize and adjust a suitable symbology.
+5. (Optional) Add a basemap to your map via the Plugin- QuickMapServices- Adjust the opacity of your layers to make the best use of the basemap.
+[Tutorial video]( https://www.youtube.com/watch?v=dTfCOlUxVbo)
-5. Great a print layout and add features like title, sources, scales, legend and North arrow.
+6. Great a print layout and add features like title, sources, scales, legend and North arrow.
 See wiki [Map design](https://gitlab.com/Alec-SE/gis-in-anticipatory-humanitarian-action/-/wikis/map-design)
-6. Export your map as PDF.
+7. Export your map as PDF.